Mercedes-Benz OM 138: Impact

-Daimler-Benz started mass production of the six-cylinder-inline-truck-diesel-engine OM 5 in 1928.
+Daimler-Benz started mass production of the six-cylinder inline truck diesel engine OM 5 in 1928.
 Technical improvements allowed an increase in rated rotational speed, thus allowing more power with lower displacement, which made it possible to use the diesel engine as a car engine.
 Diesel engines have significantly lower running costs than Otto engines; this was the motivation for the adaption of the diesel engine as a car engine.
 The W 138 powered by the OM 138 has a fuel consumption of 10 L/100 km, whereas its Otto-powered counterpart W 21 has a fuel consumption of 13 L/100 km.
 Caused by the lower diesel fuel price compared to petrol, the W 138 was favoured especially by taxi drivers.

-Even though the OM 138 was designed a car engine, 3,752 out of 5,719 engines produced were used as truck engines.
-The OM 138 marked the begin of Daimler-Benz car diesel engine production; however, until the Volkswagen AG introduced its EA 827 in the Golf I in the 1970s, the diesel engine was uncommon as a passenger car engine in Germany.
+Even though the OM 138 was designed as a car engine, 3,752 out of 5,719 engines produced were used in trucks.
+The OM 138 marked the beginning of Daimler-Benz car diesel engine production; however, until Volkswagen AG introduced its EA 827 in the Golf I in the 1970s, the diesel engine was uncommon as a passenger car engine in Germany.